emdneto/emdneto.github.io/content/activity.md

 ---

-### 🎤 Lessons learned and the future of OpenTelemetry localization
+### 🎤 Lessons learned and the future of OpenTelemetry PT-BR localization

 * 📅 Mar 2025
 * 🏷️ Speaker ft.
 Ezzio Moreira